Skip to main content

-A registered nurse is a state-credentialed medical professional responsible for delivering and coordinating patient care alongside other team members.
-From hospitals to schools, registered nurses work in different settings and encounter patients of various backgrounds and health conditions.
+A registered nurse is a state-credentialed medical professional responsible for delivering and coordinating nursing care alongside other team members.
+From hospitals to schools, RNs work in different settings and encounter patients of various backgrounds and health conditions.

-Depending on their training and specialty, registered nurses may also specialize in certain fields of medicine, including oncology, geriatrics, ICU care, or more.
-However, almost all RNs will know and carry out the same common nursing skills, including:2
+Depending on their training and specialty, registered nurses may also specialize in certain fields of medicine, including oncology, geriatrics, ICU care, and others.
+However, almost all RNs will understand and carry out the same common nursing skills, including:[1]

 • Assessing patient condition, medical history, and symptomatic changes